Bryvecole23/StrikeRide/README.md

 ## Summary

-This document provides an overview, project spec, and wireframes for our team's capstone project: An app that **short description of your app**
+This document provides an overview, project spec, and wireframes for our team's capstone project: **Strike Ride, a FAMU-exclusive scooter rental application that allows students to locate, unlock, and ride electric scooters around campus.**

 If we had to describe this milestone in three (3) emojis, they would be: **🛴📍⚡**